 Subsection (a) applies when the bank "sends or makes available to a customer a statement of account."
-A bank that provides a customer with online access to a monthly statement of account, along with a notification, such as an email or text message, that the statement of account has been posted there, is sufficient to make the statement of account available.
+A bank that provides a customer with online access to a monthly statement of account, along with a notification, such as an email or text message, that the statement of account has been posted there, makes the statement of account available to the customer.

 Under subsection (a), a statement of account must provide information "sufficient to allow the customer reasonably to identify the items paid."
 If the bank supplies its customer with an image of the paid item, it complies with this standard.
 But a safe harbor rule is provided.
-The bank complies with the standard of providing "sufficient information" if "the item is described by item number, amount, and date of payment-" and includes an image of the item.
+The bank complies with the standard of providing "sufficient information" if "the statement describes the items paid described by item number, amount, and date of payment." and includes an image of the items, showing the name of the payee and the date of the item.
 This means that the customer's duties under subsection (c) are triggered if the bank sends a statement of account complying with the safe harbor rule without returning the paid items.
 A bank does not have to return the paid items unless it has agreed with the customer to do so.
 Whether there is such an agreement depends upon the particular circumstances.
 See Section 1-201(3).
 If the bank elects to provide the minimum information that is "sufficient" under subsection (a) and, as a consequence, the customer could not "reasonably have discovered the unauthorized payment," there is no preclusion under subsection (d).
 If the customer made a record of the issued checks on the check stub or carbonized copies furnished by the bank in the checkbook, the customer should usually be able to verify the paid items shown on the statement of account and discover any unauthorized or altered checks.
 But there could be exceptional circumstances.
 For example, if a check is altered by changing the name of the payee, the customer could not normally detect the fraud unless the customer is given the paid check or the statement of account discloses the name of the payee of the altered check.
 If the customer could not "reasonably have discovered the unauthorized payment" under subsection (c) there would not be a preclusion under subsection (d).